Acamapichtli: Heirs and succession

-Acamapichtli's first wife bore him no children, so he took another wife, Tezcatlan Miyahuatzin.
+Acamapichtli's first wife bore him no children, so he took another wife, Tezcatlan Miyahuatzin, a daughter of Acacitli.
 She was the mother of Huitzilíhuitl, who succeeded to the throne after the death of his father.
 Another son of Acamapichtli, Itzcóatl, also became tlatoani in 1427.
-He was the son of a beautiful slave Acamapichtli had bought in the market of Azcapotzalco.
+He was the son of a slave Acamapichtli had bought in the market of Azcapotzalco.
 She was of noble birth, but had been captured and enslaved.
 Although tlatoani was not strictly a hereditary title, candidates were clearly restricted to a small class of princes, and all later Aztec rulers descended from Acamapichtli.

 Before his death, Acamapichtili called together the chiefs of the four neighborhoods into which he had divided the city, and asked them to elect his successor.
 Before the death of Acamapichtili, they chose his eldest son Huitzilíhuitl.
 Acamapichtili approved the election, and then died.
 After the death of his father, Huitzilíhuitl consolidated his power by ordering a new election, with more electors, including important warriors and priests.